pdpipe/pdpipe/docs/tutorials/standard_df.md

 ## Enforcing data types

-The `ColumnDtypeEnforcer` stage allows you to coerce dataframe columns into a desired datatype, with some optional powerful capabilities.
+The `ColumnDtypeEnforcer` stage allows us to coerce dataframe columns into a desired datatype, with some optional powerful capabilities.

-In the basic way to use the stage, you can just provide a dictionary mapping column labels to the dtype the should be coerced into; columns not detailed by this mapping will remain untouched:
+In the basic way to use the stage, we can just provide a dictionary mapping column labels to the dtype the should be coerced into; columns not detailed by this mapping will remain untouched: